TheOdinProject/curriculum/ruby/basic_ruby/loops.md

 end
 ~~~

 Much more readable!
-And who doesnt like Pizza.
+And who doesn't like Pizza.

 ### Ranges